petersowa/fastify-starter/README.md

 -   [ ] Use svelte routing
 -   [x] Create a modal store to fix issue with buy modal display
 -   [x] test
+-   [ ] create generic endpoint for finance data on IEX and RapidAPI

 # IDEAS